 The roofing materials of your home absorb a lot of heat during hot summer days.
-When your attic has poor insultation, the sun’s rays come through the roof and into your home.
+When your attic has poor insulation, the sun’s rays come through the roof and into your home.
 This can make your home or office uncomfortable in a hurry as well as cause your air conditioner to work overtime to keep you cool.
 Homes built more than 20 years ago are more likely to have issues with inadequate attic insulation than newer homes.
 It’s worth reaching out to an attic insulation specialist to find out whether your home could benefit from new or additional insulation.

 Consider Upgrading to a More Efficient Air Conditioning System

 The federal Energy Star program recommends upgrading air conditioning systems more than 10 years old that also have a low energy efficiency rating.
 Older systems which use Freon will need to be replaced or retrofitted by the year 2020 anyway.

 It’s true the purchasing a new, energy efficient air conditioning system will cost you more upfront.
 But rest assured that you will soon see a return on investment in the form of lower utility bills and less frequent repairs.
 Air conditioning manufacturers label each unit with a SEER number, which stands for Seasonal Energy Efficiency Rating.
 SEER numbers start at 13 or 14 depending on your geographic location and can go as high as 25.
-The higher the SEER, the greater efficiency you can expect.
+The higher the SEER, the greater the efficiency you can expect.

 Seal Air Leaks

 Openings under doors and cracks in windows are just two ways that cool air can escape and warm air can enter your home in the summer.
 These problems are easy enough to fix with caulking and weather stripping.
 It’s also a good idea to check your ductwork to ensure that it doesn’t contain air leaks that could prevent the normal distribution of cool air.